College of Business & Management

 Criminal Justice Courses

-When you specialize your Technical Management degree in Criminal Justice, your coursework at DeVry University can include these career-enhancing courses:
+When you specialize your Technical Management degree in Criminal Justice, your coursework at DeVry University can include these career-enhancing criminal justice courses:

 - Ethics and Criminal Justice – Addressing typical moral dilemmas in criminal justice, this course introduces basic ethical theories and applies them to contemporary problems in law enforcement, corrections, and adjudications.